Smooth Exact Gradient Descent Learning in Spiking Neural Networks

-\subsection{Single neuron learning}
+\paragraph{ Single neuron learning.}

-As a first illustration of our scheme, we learn the spike times of a single neuron.
-Specifically, the neuron is a QIF neuron with extended coupling that receives several inputs, two of which possess learnable weights and times (\cref{fig:fig2}a, see Supplemental Material Sec.~VII for details on models and tasks).
-The learnable weights are initially zero and the neuron does not spike at all during the trial (\cref{fig:fig2}b, left).
-We apply spike-based gradient descent to minimize the quadratic difference between two target spike times and the first two spike times (which may also be pseudospike times).
-The output neuron is set to initially generate two pseudospikes, one for each target spike time.
+As a first illustration of our scheme, we learn spike times of a single QIF (\cref{fig:fig2}a, see \cite{Supp} for details on models and tasks).
+Initially it does not spike at all during the trial (\cref{fig:fig2}b, left).
+We apply spike-based gradient descent to minimize the quadratic difference between two target and the first two output spike times (which may also be pseudospike times).
+The neuron is set to initially generate two pseudospikes, one for each target spike time.
 While not necessary in the displayed task, superfluous (pseudo-)spikes can be included into the loss function with target behind the trial end, to induce their removal if they enter the trial.

 The use of pseudospikes allows to activate the initially silent neuron (\cref{fig:fig2}c, gray background).
 In doing so, the pseudospike times transition smoothly into ordinary spike times (\cref{fig:fig2}c, white background).
 They are then shifted further until they lie precisely at the desired position on the time axis (\cref{fig:fig2}b, right).
-The spike times change smoothly (\cref{fig:fig2}c) and the gradient is continuous (\cref{fig:fig2}d).
+The spike times change smoothly (\cref{fig:fig2}c) and the loss gradient is continuous (\cref{fig:fig2}d).
 The example illustrates that our scheme allows to learn precisely timed spikes of a single neuron -- in a smooth fashion and even if the neuron is initially silent.

-\subsection{Learning a recurrent neural network}
+\paragraph{ Learning a recurrent neural network.}

-Next, we consider the training of a recurrent neural network (RNN).
-Successful learning of recurrent connections can be used for the construction of models of cortical networks, which are characterized by a high degree of recurrence~\cite{DA01}, when the values of weights or other parameters are unknown~\cite{memmesheimer2014learning,kim18learning,das2020reconstruction}.
-In an RNN, spikes of all neurons generally influence subsequent spikes of all neurons.
-Thus, a change in a spike has a much broader and less straightforward impact than when training a single neuron.
-This renders RNN training harder.

-We consider a fully-connected RNN of ten QIF neurons with extended coupling and external inputs.
-The spike times of two network neurons are learned (\cref{fig:fig3}a).
-In contrast to the learning of all network spikes~\cite{MT06A,memmesheimer2014learning}, such a task does not reduce to multiple single neuron learning tasks.
-Similar to the previous task, we apply our spike-based gradient descent to minimize the quadratic difference between spike times and their targets.
-Both the recurrent weights and the initial conditions of the neurons are learned.
-The latter exemplifies that our scheme can be applied not only to weights and input spike times but also to further network parameters.